Skip to main content

 It is within the realm of health-contingent, outcome-based programs that the potential for conflict between the laws becomes most apparent.
 These are the programs that measure and act upon the very metabolic and endocrine markers that define an individual’s health journey.

 A program that rewards employees for having a fasting blood glucose below 100 mg/dL is directly engaging with the function of their endocrine system.
-Consequently, the law imposes a higher burden of proof to ensure the program is and fair to all participants.
+Consequently, the law imposes a higher burden of proof to ensure the program is reasonably designed and fair to all participants.

 What Does Reasonably Designed Mean?